Loirooriol/tab-counter-plus/README.md

 # Tab Counter Wide

-This is a fork of Loirooriol's fantastic [Tab Counter Plus](https://github.com/Loirooriol/tab-counter-plus) to do some slightly messy customization.
-This may not be kept entirely up to date with the original repo.
+This is a fork of Loirooriol's fantastic [Tab Counter Plus](https://github.com/Loirooriol/tab-counter-plus) to do some slightly messy customization to allow for a wider tab counter.
 Please see the README on that page for full details.

 This provides the ability to include the current tab index in addition to the total number of tabs in the window.